 Under the quantitative impairment test, the evaluation of impairment involves comparing the current fair value of each reporting unit to its carrying value, including goodwill.
-The Company uses weighted results from the discounted cash flow model ("DCF model") and guideline public company method ("Market Approach model") to estimate the current fair value of its reporting units when testing for impairment, as management believes forecasted cash flows and EBITDA are the best indicator of such fair value.
+The Company uses weighted results from the income approach or the discounted cash flow model ("DCF model") and guideline public company method ("Market Approach model") to estimate the current fair value of its reporting units when testing for impairment, as management believes forecasted cash flows and EBITDA are the best indicator of such fair value.
 A number of significant assumptions and estimates are involved in the application of the DCF model to forecast operating cash flows, including sales volumes and gross margins, tax rates, capital spending, discount rates and working capital changes.
 Most of these assumptions vary significantly among the reporting units.
 Significant assumptions in the Market Approach model are projected EBITDA, selected market multiple, and the estimated control premium.
 If the carrying value of goodwill exceeds its fair value, an impairment loss equal to such excess would be recognized.

-The Company completed its annual goodwill impairment test in the fourth quarter of 2018.
-It determined, after performing a qualitative review of each reporting unit, that it is more likely than not that the fair value of each of our reporting units exceeds the respective carrying amounts.
-Accordingly, there was no indication of impairment, and the quantitative goodwill impairment test was not performed.
+The Company completed its annual goodwill impairment test in the fourth quarter of 2019.
+It determined, after performing a qualitative review of each reporting unit, that it is more likely than not that the fair value of each of our reporting units exceeds the respective carrying amounts, except for one reporting unit.
+Accordingly, there was an indication of impairment, and the quantitative goodwill impairment test was performed.
+The quantitative goodwill impairment test showed that there was no indication for impairment for the affected reporting unit.